Good Public Space Analysis

 Every city wants to put its citizens at the center of the planning process.
 A great objective, but what does this mean in practice?

 At Humankind, we believe public space to be the heart and soul of cities.
 Their defining element, the public arena where citizens’ life takes place.
 Now that over half of the world’s population lives and works in urban areas, more than ever we need to rethink the way public space looks and performs.

 Tons of data, extensive research, in-depth studies, inspiring lectures… information in all formats has been published over the past decades hinting to what good public space can mean.
-We’ve gathered all that knowledge, processed the big words and the endless numbers and created a model to measure the goodness of public space.
+We’ve gathered all that knowledge, processed the big words and the endless numbers and created a model to help understand the dynamics between humans and public spaces better (measure the goodness of public space).

-Combining spatial analysis and human behaviour analysis, we cross-check the original design and its actual use in real life.
+Combining spatial analysis and human behaviour observation, we cross-check how the original design facilitates the need for various activates.

 How do people use public space?

-Behaviour analysis: do people eat, relax, create, etc. Study through observation, sensor tracking, interviews, etc.
+Behaviour analysis: do people feel comfortable enough to eat, relax, or play?
+Study through observation, sensor tracking, interviews, etc.

 The spatial analysis is superposed on the behavioural one to showcase the gaps between design and actual use.

 By looking at public space through different lenses, we analyze how well it facilitates well-being and health of people.